CarsonDavis/review-builder/README.md

 <img width="981" alt="image" src="https://github.com/CarsonDavis/review-builder/assets/14339518/d495f99d-c815-43cf-94c9-a0f1a284ea8f">

 ## Quick Start Tutorial
+So far, I've built out the summarization portion of the project.
+It makes good summaries, especially with 4o, but I think it still needs some prompt engineering to before it can perfectly satisfy my requirements.

 This repository contains a few useful classes, including EpubExtractor, CostCalculator, BookAnalyzer, and BookSummarizer.
 These classes are designed to help you extract text from EPUB files, calculate costs for processing text, analyze book statistics, and summarize chapters.